ta-cos/study-plan/readme.md

 - [ ] Chapter 15 Cracking Coding interview
 - [ ] Chapter 16 Cracking Coding interview

+- [ ] Real Project or Contribute to Open Source
+  - [ ] think of small local business / church / friends / anyone and build them a site
+  - [ ] the point is to have real clients and work with them to build experience
+  - [ ] make sure that you have written permission to share the code on GitHub signed by owner
+  - [ ] make sure open source project is in you chosen tech stack (need at least 5 - 10 contributions)

 ## Weeks 17-18 Caches, Processing, Concurrency, and Threads
 - [ ] LRU Cache
   - [ ] [Magic of LRU Cache](https://www.youtube.com/watch?v=R5ON3iwx78M)